AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 AMReX supports multi-level
 1) cell-centered solvers with homogeneous Neumann, homogeneous Dirichlet, or inhomogeneous Dirichlet boundary conditions on the EB faces, and
-2) nodal solvers with homogeneous Neumann boundary conditions on the EB faces.
+2) nodal solvers with homogeneous Neumann boundary conditions, or inflow velocity conditions on the EB faces.

 To use a cell-centered solver with EB, one builds a linear operator :cpp:`MLEBABecLap` with :cpp:`EBFArrayBoxFactory` (instead of a :cpp:`MLABecLaplacian`)